MedicalDirector/hxui-angular/lib/README.md

 ### What is this repository for? ###

 HxUi-angular is an Angular library based on the HxUi User Interface Library.
-The idea behind this UI library is for other developers to quickly and efficiently build application UI while maintaining all the UX and UI principles.

 ### How do I get set up to contribute with development? ###